 Our continued success depends on our ability to protect and defend our intellectual property.
 Our future success depends in part upon our ability to protect and defend our intellectual property.
 We rely principally on nondisclosure agreements and other contractual arrangements and trade secret laws and, to a lesser extent, trademark and patent laws, to protect our intellectual property.
-However, these measures may be inadequate to protect our intellectual property from infringement by others or prevent misappropriation of our proprietary rights.
-In addition, the laws of some foreign countries do not protect proprietary rights to the same extent as do U.S. laws.
+However, these measures may be inadequate to protect our intellectual property rights to the same extent as do U.S. laws.
 If one of our patents is infringed upon by a third party, we may need to devote significant time and financial resources to attempt to halt the infringement.
 We may not be successful in defending the patents involved in such a dispute.
 Similarly, while we do not knowingly infringe on patents, copyrights or other intellectual property rights owned by other parties, we may be required to spend a significant amount of time and financial resources to resolve any infringement claims against us.
 We may not be successful in defending our position or negotiating an alternative remedy.
 Our inability to protect our proprietary information and enforce or defend our intellectual property rights in proceedings initiated by or against us could have a material adverse effect on our business, financial condition and results of operations.